mdr/mash/getting-started-guide.md

 	/ $ ls -r "/lib" | where (f => f.extension == "so")

-`where` takes as argument a function that produces a boolean value, and applies it to a sequence, returning all the items in the sequence for which the predicate holds true.
+`where` is a function that takes as argument a predicate (a function which produces a boolean value), and applies it to a sequence, returning all the items in the sequence for which the predicate holds true.

-The construct `(f => f.extension == "so")` is a *closure* - an anonymous function - that
-takes a file object as input, and tests whether or not it has the `so` extension.
+The construct `(f => f.extension == "so")` is a *closure* &mdash; an anonymous function &mdash; that takes a file object as input, and tests whether or not it has the `so` extension.

 Mash supports a more concise syntax for closures using the underscore character (`_`), or *hole*, which is syntax sugar for the above: